interlaken/interlaken.github.io/README.md

-# swjones.github.io
+# interlaken.github.io
-Website of Samuel Jones
+Website of Interlaken

 Notes for using Jekyll and GitHub pages: